-The brothers have been producing art for over 20 years in many genres.
-Jeffrey has always connected with the abstract and has been painting abstracts for many years.
+The Brothers have been producing art for over 20 years in many genres.
+Jeffrey has always connected with the Abstract and has been painting abstracts for many years.
 Michael has always connected with symbology and thematic elements in pop art.
-In 2010 Jeffrey started his “Modern Simplicity Series” which was a total deviation from everything he had done previously.
-He set out to develop a series that was extremely modern and that he believed was the perfect fusion of art and design.
+In 2010 the Brothers started their 3D “Modern Simplicity Series” which was a total deviation from everything they had done previously.
+They set out to develop a series that was crisp, clean, modernand culminated in the perfect fusion of art and design.
 From that series came the “Modern Visage Series” which utilized the idea of the cut out or cut through 3D space of the “Modern Simplicity” combined with homage to iconic people or brands that we all admire and hold deeply.
-As the brothers worked together on the “Modern Visage Series” ideas began to emerge involving Jeffrey’s love of the Abstract and his keen eye towards modern art and design and Michael’s love of symbology and the digital art process.
-Every idea and style of art the brothers have a passion for would come to fruition and pave the way for the creation of the “the POP Collection”
+As the Brothers worked together on the “Modern Visage Series” ideas began to emerge involving Jeffrey’s love of the Abstract and his keen eye towards modern art and design and Michael’s love of symbols and the digital art process.
+Every idea and style of art the Brothers have a passion for would come to fruition and pave the way for the creation of many new Pop Art inspired works.

 As new technologies emerge and become available artists must utilize them while at the same time respecting the artistic methods of the past.
-The brothers created a process where acrylic painting on both canvas and hard panel is combined with mixed media, digital photography, graphic design and digital design.
-Paint must still be flung through the air and drip down the panel and canvas while at the same time incorporating the digital aspects of the artistic form for “the POP Collection” to come together as a whole.
-This philosophy is the cornerstone of the Bisaillon Brothers artistic endeavors.
+The brothers created a process where acrylic painting on both canvas and panel is combined with mixed media, digital photography and graphic design.
+Paint is flung through the air and drips down the panel and canvas while at the same time incorporating the digital aspects of the artistic form for the Bisaillon Brothers works to come together as a whole.
+This philosophy is the cornerstone of their artistic endeavors.

 It was 1996 and shortly after the brothers moved into a house in Austin Texas Jeffrey said to Michael “The walls in this house are bare, we should make some art to hang” the rest is history still being made...